schwark/smartthings-edge-alarmcom/README.md

 ## Proxy Installation

+Download this code repo as a zip file

-Copy the `src/proxy` directory on the raspberypi anywhere
+Copy the `proxy` directory of inside downloaded zip file on the raspberypi anywhere

 ```
 sudo ufw allow 8080    # if you have ufw enabled on the raspberrypi